eocode/Biografia-y-CV/README.md

 ## English

-Elias Ojeda Medina is a Software Engineer and DataScientist, with experience in building software with different languages, currently using Python as the main language, an active member of the Platzi Master program
+Elias Ojeda Medina is a Software Engineer and DataScientist, with experience in developing software with different languages, currently using Python as the main language, an active member of the Platzi Master program

 He is a Computer Engineer from the Instituto Politécnico Nacional in Mexico City